Why Stretching your hips might cause knee pain

 Listen To Your Body

 Alignment cues and muscle engagements can be highly beneficial, so take the time to feel how they land in your body.
 There is no magic action or alignment for everyone, so I really encourage you to explore these actions while truly listening to your body.
 This particular set of cues might be what creates an “aha” moment for you, or it could be the complete opposite, so try them and ask yourself what you feel and what your experience is.
 Try to dissociate feeling bad with effort, and good with doing nothing.
 They sometimes correlate and sometimes not.
 If these actions wound up being right for you then I recommend practicing them whenever you are doing pigeon, and always maintain awareness of what your body is feeling.
 Through deep focus and exploration you will be able to collect the right actions for you.
-If you found this useful, please share this post and for a full practice using this approach, check out Hips: Rock and Unlock ‘Em
+If you found this useful, please share this post and if you are wanting to increase strength and flexibility of your hips and hamstrings check out the Hips & Hamstrings Immersion

 4 Comments